armory/docs/content/en/docs/installation/guide/install-on-gke-operator.md

 ---
-title: Installing Spinnaker in GKE using Operator
+title: Installing Armory in GKE using the Armory Operator
 linkTitle: "Install in GKE using Operator"
 weight: 7
 aliases: